 As go-getters, wives and mothers, entrepreneurs, and business owners, we know that without a daily routine, we wouldn’t be able to juggle everything that needs to get done, both personally and professionally.
 Having a daily routine is one of the best things you can do for yourself, and your future.
 There are so many benefits, so start small and build a habit for yourself that will last.

-During a recent girls night, a friend said that “we all have the save 24-hours in a day as Beyoncé,” but what she forgot to mention is that we all don’t have the same resources and help that comes with being Queen Bey.
-What we do have is the ability to make sense of that 24hrs we get each day and make sure to black-and-tackle.
-Start with marketing down the “musts” – those activates that are non-negotiable, have a hard deadline, or are prior commitments.
+During a recent girls night, a friend said that “we all have the same 24-hours in a day,” but what she forgot to mention is that we all don’t have the same resources and help.
+What we do have is the ability to make sense of that 24-hours we get each day and make sure to block-and-tackle to return time to ourselves.
+Start with marking down the “musts” – those activates that are non-negotiable, have a hard deadline, or are prior commitments.
 Then, add in time blocks.
 These are crucial to make sure you have downtime during the day to catch up on the unexpected.
 Lastly, include the “wants,” and don’t skimp on these.
 This can be anything from time for self-care, to putting in work on your passion project, submitting that investor presentation early, whatever.
 Take control over your time every single day, and before you know it you will have weeks and months scheduled out, and you may even end up with some extra time on your hands.

 Create & Break Habits